Dr. Cyndi Gilbert ND

 I went to Trent University, getting my B.A.
 Hons degree in Cultural Studies.
 Even then, I was most interested in the way health and disease are defined and represented in culture.
 In my academic studies, I focused on the complex sociocultural relationships between health, disease, gender, race, and sexuality.
 I developed a critical eye for the way we define what is healthy and what isn’t, especially in relation to specific health conditions like PMS and menopause and mental wellness.

 While I was studying, I founded a thriving community garden and began to learn plant identification, wildcrafting, and herbal medicine-making.
 I spent time on organic farms and studied with herbalists in Nova Scotia and Quebec.

-In addition to maintaining a general family practice, I supervise student interns at the free naturopathic teaching clinic at Queen West Community Health Centre.
-I have also taught courses at the Canadian College of Naturopathic Medicine in botanical medicine and naturopathic philosophy, and acted as a teaching assistant for courses on hydrotherapy and health psychology.
-Nowadays, most of my teaching is focused on cultural competency and trauma-informed naturopathic care.
+In addition to general naturopathic practice, I supervise student interns at the free teaching clinic at Queen West Community Health Centre.
+I have taught courses at the Canadian College of Naturopathic Medicine in botanical medicine and naturopathic philosophy, and acted as a teaching assistant for courses on hydrotherapy and health psychology.
+Nowadays, most of my teaching is focused on cultural safety/competency and trauma-informed care.

-Licensed and registered as a Naturopathic Doctor with prescribing rights by the College of Naturopaths of Ontario, I’m also a member of the Canadian Association of Naturopathic Doctors, the Ontario Association of Naturopathic Doctors, and the Association of Perinatal Naturopathic Doctors.
+I am licensed and registered as a Naturopathic Doctor with prescribing rights by the College of Naturopaths of Ontario.